a11yrules/podcast-dev/_posts/2025-03-07-usability-testing-is-critical.md

 <figure>
     <img src="/img/blind-screenreader-user.jpg" alt="A young blind Asian woman viewed from profile, listening to her phone.
 She is wearing over the head headphones, and sitting in front of a computer with a refreshible display.">
+    <figcaption class="image-caption">This blind woman could be doing usability testing, using her phone or her computer with a refreshible braille display.</figcaption>
     </figure>